Underpin-WP/underpin-plugin-boilerplate/README.md

 ## Initial Setup

-Do two find/replaces.

 1. Clone this repo, and delete the `.git` directory.
 Since this is a boilerplate, it's not intended to be updated by the source once cloned.
 1. Replace `PLUGIN_NAME_REPLACE_ME` with the abbreviation of your plugin, using UPPER_CASE format.
 1. Replace `Plugin_Name_Replace_Me` with the abbreviation of your plugin, using Upper_Snake_Case format.
 1. Replace `plugin-name-replace-me` with the abbreviation of your plugin, using lower-dash-case format.
 1. Replace `plugin_name_replace_me` with the abbreviation of your plugin, using snake_case format.
 1. Replace `plugin name replace me` with the abbreviation of your plugin, using Plugin Name format.
-1. Rename the file name located in `lib/utilities/events/Plugin_Name_Replace_Me_Error.php` to match the file's class name.
+1. (Optional) Open `bootstra.php` and change the constants as-necessary.
 1. Start writing.

 ## Registering Things